pymlex/openedu_parser/README.md

     style="display: block; margin: auto;"
 />

 A web-scraping pipeline that collects structured course information from the Russian educational platform OpenEdu.ru using a combination of Selenium with geckodriver (for dynamic pagination), Requests + BeautifulSoup (for detailed page parsing), and lightweight parallelization.
-The dataset with the parsing results is saved on Kaggle.
+The [dataset](https://www.kaggle.com/datasets/alexzyukov/openedu-ru-courses) is saved on Kaggle.

 ## Data Collected